destevae/night-owl/README.md

 # 🦉 night-owl

-A Claude Code plugin that notices when you're coding at 3 AM and charges you for it.
+A Claude Code plugin that notices when you're coding at night and charges you for it.

 Every message you send to Claude Code between **12:30 AM and 5 AM** local time gets logged.
 The first message of each night adds **$5** to your tab — one charge per